BenTheElder/site/content/posts/mapping-appalachia.md

   }
   </style>
 ---
-**UPDATE**: It's worth noting that I did NOT wind up playing Fallout 76 much further.
+{{% update %}} It's worth noting that I did NOT wind up playing Fallout 76 much further.
-After the B.E.T.A. my interest fell off quickly as the locations and quests failed to be as engaging for me as previous Fallout games.
+After the B.E.T.A. my interest fell off quickly as the locations and quests failed to be as engaging for me as previous Fallout games. {{% /update %}}

 -----